 Connection: close

-Server: AmazonS3 '''
+Server: AmazonS3

+'''

 If an expiration rule created on the bucket using lifecycle configuration applies to the object, you get a response with an x-amz-expiration header as shown in the following response.
-For more information, go to Object Expiration.
+For more information, see Transitioning Objects: General Considerations in the Amazon Simple Storage Service Developer Guide.